London insurers in talks with Bank of England on in-house market

 "The best experts sit in London, but the UK does not actually have any captives within our jurisdiction.
 Here is a clear opportunity for the UK to grow its market," Wagstaff said.

-Insurance may no longer be the "bright jewel in the crown" of UK financial services that it once was given a decade of "stagnation" in the market share of London's commercial insurers, Wagstaff said.
+Insurance may no longer be the "bright jewel in the crown" of UK financial services it once was, given a decade of stagnation in the market share of London's commercial insurers, Wagstaff said.

-Captives could be set up under current rules, but the London Market Group is talking to the Bank of England's Prudential Regulation Authority, which regulates insurers, about ensuring that the process would be quick.
+Captives could be set up under current rules, but the London Market Group is talking to the Bank of England's Prudential Regulation Authority (PRA), which regulates insurers, about ensuring the process would be quick.

 A slow process would act as a deterrent, Wagstaff said.